-This fabric is very heavyweight, in fact may be as much as canvas fabric which it closely resembles.
-It is coarse as well, so it is not used for making garments.
+This fabric is very heavyweight, maybe as much as canvas fabric which it closely resembles.
+It is coarse, so it is not used for making garments.
 The Duck cloth fabric is used to make bags.

-This is a heavy weight fabric with ribbed texture similar to corduroy.
+This is a heavy-weight fabric with a ribbed texture similar to corduroy.
 It is used usually for upholstery and to make outerwear.

-Suede is thick fuzzy leather with a napped finish and Sueded fabric is man made to resemble real suede.
-Suede made from thick hides of cow and deer are especially thicker than the suede from lamb goat or calf.
+Suede is thick fuzzy leather with a napped finish and Sueded fabric is man-made to resemble real suede.
+Suede made from thick hides of cow and deer is especially thicker than the suede from lamb goat or calf.
 They are used to make garments like pants, vests, and accessories like belts and hats.

 There are many weights of fleece – termed fleece weight, this scale is used to buy fleece according to your needs.
-A fleece weight of 300 or above gives you super thick fleece.
+A fleece weight of 300 or more gives you super thick fleece.

-Here is a list of other waterproof/water resistant fabrics.
+Here is a list of other waterproof fabrics

 Sewing tips for thick heavy fabrics

-When you have a heavy weight fabric to sew, and you find that your home sewing machine refuses to move forward when the fabric is under the needle you realize you need some extra tricks to survive this kind of heavy weight sewing.
+When you have a heavyweight fabric to sew and find that your home sewing machine refuses to move forward when the fabric is under the needle, you realize you need some extra tricks to survive this kind of heavyweight sewing.
 A walking foot is a savior in these situations.
-When you have to sew more than two layers of these thick fabric you really need one.
+You need one when you have to sew more than two layers of these thick fabrics.

-Another tip is to use these thick fabrics to sew patterns with not much small parts, and not sewing thin corners/tubes with them really helps.
+Another tip is to use these thick fabrics to sew patterns with not many small parts, and not sewing thin corners/tubes with them really helps.
 You can avoid some frustrations this way.